TalonFloof/EnhancedWeather/README.md

 ---

 Enhanced Weather has storms systems that work similar to the original Weather2 Mod.
-Every day, each player has a 1/30 chance of a severe storm spawning, these storms contain violent winds, heavy lightning, and in the future may even have hail & tornadoes.
+Every day, each player has a 1/30 chance of a severe storm spawning, these storms contain violent winds, and heavy lightning.

 Rain Clouds can also form from water being collected from humid biomes, releasing the water as rain.